GoGoNiu/learngit/readme.txt

 its first day to learn git.
 Helo Git!
-creating a new branch is quick!
+creating a new branch is quick and simple!